Vermont Care Network

 - For all Vermonters to lead healthy and satisfying lives.

-- To have a statewide network that integrates the full continuum of health, wellness and social services enabling Vermonters to lead full and satisfying lives.
-By providing care beyond health care and through enhanced services, collaboration and integration, we achieve improved value, health outcomes and life satisfaction.
+- To be a statewide network of designated and specialized service agencies that integrates the full continuum of health, wellness and social services enabling Vermonters to lead full and satisfying lives.
+Through continuous quality improvement, collaboration, integration, and enhanced services, we achieve improved value, health outcomes and life satisfaction.

 Simone Rueschemeyer has worked in the health and mental health care fields for over 25 years to improve access to care and the quality of care for vulnerable populations.
 Prior to joining BHN in 2010, Simone consulted for numerous clients including the State of Vermont/Robert Wood Johnson, New Hampshire Coalition to End Homelessness, the Government of Aruba and the Community Health Center of Burlington.
 She also worked as State Affairs Manager for Bi-State Primary Care Association and as a member of the Clinton Administration’s Health Care Task Force in both the White House Office of Policy Development and the Office of Communication.
 Simone received her MS in Evaluative Clinical Sciences from the Dartmouth Institute for Health Policy and Clinical Practice.